Abhilash-81/FlightsAndSearches/README.md

-This project is made based on microservice architecture so this project deals with Flights and Searches related to flights with some filters
+This project is for making a basic Airline application and this project is made based on microservice architecture so this project deals with Flights and Searches related to flights with some filters